MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-setup-email.md

 ## Set Up Document Sending Profiles
 You can set up a preferred method of sending sales documents for each of your customers so that you do not have to select a sending option, such as whether to send the document by email or as an electronic document, every time you send a document.
 For more information, see [Set Up Document Sending Profiles](sales-how-setup-document-send-profiles.md).

-## Set up Public Folders and Rules for Email Logging in Exchange Online
+## Set Up Public Folders and Rules for Email Logging in Exchange Online
 Get more out of the communications between salespeople and your existing or potential customers by tracking email exchanges, and then turning them into actionable opportunities.
 For more information, see [Track Email Message Exchanges Between Salespeople and Contacts](marketing-set-up-email-logging.md).

 [!INCLUDE[admin-setup-email-public-folder](includes/admin-setup-email-public-folder.md)]